jbjorge/diffx/readme-template.md

 * When did it change
 * What caused the change

+### Installation

+The extension can be installed throught [the chrome web store](https://chrome.google.com/webstore/detail/diffx-devtools/ecijpnkbdaghilfokgbcieakdfbibeec).

-The extension will show up as a tab in the browser devtools when it detects that the page is using Diffx, and the devtools option is set to `true` [(see setDiffxOptions)](#setdiffxoptions).
+It will show up as a tab in the browser devtools when it detects that the page is using Diffx, and the devtools option is set to `true` [(see setDiffxOptions)](#setdiffxoptions).

 ![Devtools location](./assets/devtools-7.png)